-Top section is 70-1/2" long with holes at one end.
-Slide the splice support of the middle section (section 70-1/2" with no holes) into either end of the bottom section.
-Slide the splice support of the top section (section 70-1/2" with holes at one end) into the middle section.
-The three sections are held together by friction and gravity once erected.
+Step 2: Lay the bottom section of pole (section with no holes) onto a 5 gallon pail or similar object.
+Slide the splice support to the top section (the section with holes at one end) into either end of the bottom section.
+The two sections are held together by friction and gravity once erected.

 Step 3: Slide both perch rods into the top holes in the pole.
 Center both rods and secure with two 1/4" set screws and allen wrench included with the hardware.